DanTrofimov/university/README.md

-# Theory from informatics lectures
+# Theory from informatics lectures & practice

 list of related repositories with code from seminars: